Don’t Cuss … Call us!

-Professional services in heating, plumbing and Monterey County, California
+Professional services in heating and plumbing in Monterey County, California

 Since 1956, family owned and operated Marina Plumbing & Heating has provided expert service to Residential and Business/Commercial customers throughout Monterey County.
 From routine maintenance to emergency remodeling projects, trust our experienced staff to be prompt, responsive, professional and available 24 hours a day.
 We provide Sales, Service & Installation.